Bricks of cocaine wash ashore on Florida beaches during Hurricane Dorian

 The person directed the officer to a suspicious package on the sand.
 It turns out the package contained a kilogram of cocaine.

-It wasn’t the only brick of cocaine discovered Tuesday on the Florida coast.
+It wasn’t the only brick of cocaine discovered on the Florida coast recently.

 NBC News reports that police in Cocoa Beach seized a duffel bag that washed ashore with 15 bricks of cocaine inside.